LongenesisLtd/decision-maker/README.md

 ### Rules stored in a database, not compiled into code

-Eligibility and scheduling logic tends to end up hardcoded: changing who qualifies for a feature requires a code change and a deploy. londec conditions are plain Python dicts — JSON-serializable, storable in a database, editable through a UI, and passed to `londec.decide` at runtime.
+Eligibility and scheduling logic tend to end up hardcoded: changing who qualifies for a feature requires a code change and a deploy. londec conditions are plain Python dicts — JSON-serializable, storable in a database, editable through a UI, and passed to `londec.decide` at runtime.
 The logic lives in data, not in a release.

 ```python
 # Stored in DB, loaded at runtime — no deploy needed to update the rule